desheffer/nix-config/docs/nixos.md

 Boot the NixOS installation environment.

+Use `passwd` to set a temporary password.

-Connect over SSH to the new machine from an existing, already authenticated machine.
-Use `ssh -A` to enable ssh-agent forwarding for accessing secrets.
+Connect over SSH from an existing, already authenticated machine.
+Use `ssh -A` to enable ssh-agent forwarding for accessing secrets later on.

 Become root: